 At this point, asset allocation and return expectation from each asset class (equity, fixed income) is necessary.
 More about these steps can be found here: Deciding on asset allocation for a financial goal

 For this particular goal, I can allocate Rs.
 40,000 a month.
 The inflation is 10%.
-I need an annualized return of 10% to get me close to 80.5 Lakhs after 5 years.
+I need an annualised return of 10% to get me close to 80.5 Lakhs after 5 years.
 Usually this, 10% return is the net portfolio return from all asset classes after taxes (where applicable).
 In this case, I would like invest the Rs.
 30 Laksh that I have and the Rs.
-40,000 a month in an equity oriented balanced fund.
+40,000 a month in an equity-oriented balanced fund.

 This is a risky strategy as 5 years is too short a period.
 However, this particular goal is a want.
 Not a need.
 Therefore, I would like to take some risks.
 It is just a car.
 If I cannot buy it in 5, I will wait.

-"80.5 Lakh is necessary to buy an Audi Q5 in 5 years.
-In order to acheive this, Rs.
+“80.5 Lakh is necessary to buy an Audi Q5 in 5 years.
+In order to achieve this, Rs.
 30 Lakhs lump sum and Rs.
-40,000 a month will be invested with an expectation of 10% annualized return"
+40,000 a month will be invested with an expectation of 10% annualised return”

 Now we have a financial goal with a clear target and a plan in place.
 We start investing, review progress once a year, make course corrections* if necessary and hope for the best